Provision Control Components

 SD-WAN Controller

-Note 1: Accessible by a cloud gateway deployed using the Catalyst SD-WAN Portal.
-For details, see the section about custom IP prefixes for cloud-hosted SD-WAN Control Components in the Cisco Catalyst SD-WAN CloudOps guide.
+Note 1: A cloud gateway deployed using the Catalyst SD-WAN Portal can access this address.
+For details, refer to the Custom IP prefixes for cloud-hosted SD-WAN Control Components section in this guide.

-Note 2: Even with DHCP configured for IP assignment, the interface always receives the same private IP on every DHCP renewal.
+Note 2: The interface always receives the same private IP on every DHCP renewal, even when DHCP is used for IP assignment.

 Edge device access to SD-WAN Control Components

-Edge devices communicate with SD-WAN Control Components by transport layer security (TLS) or datagram transport layer security (DTLS) ports.
+Configure edge devices to communicate with SD-WAN Control Components using Transport Layer Security (TLS) or Datagram Transport Layer Security (DTLS) ports.

 Note

-You can find the assigned public IP on the Catalyst SD-WAN Portal, in Overlay Details > Controller view > Public IP.
+To find the assigned public IP address, log in to the Catalyst SD-WAN Portal and navigate to: Overlay Details > Controller view > Public IP.

-For more information about TLS and DTLS ports, see Ports Used by Cisco Catalyst SD-WAN Devices Running Multiple vCPUs in the Cisco Catalyst SD-WAN Getting Started Guide.
+For more information about TLS and DTLS ports, refer to the Ports Used by Cisco Catalyst SD-WAN Devices Running Multiple vCPUs section in the Cisco Catalyst SD-WAN Getting Started Guide.

 Management access to SD-WAN Manager

-Users connect to SD-WAN Manager, for management access, using fully qualified domain names (FQDNs) mapped to the VPN 512 public IP.
+Connect to SD-WAN Manager for management access using fully qualified domain names (FQDNs) mapped to the VPN 512 public IP.

-If the overlay is provisioned with a 3-node or 6-node SD-WAN Manager cluster, the FQDN resolves to the public IP addresses of all of the SD-WAN Manager instances.
+If the fabric is provisioned with a three-node or six-node SD-WAN Manager cluster, then the FQDN resolves to the public IP addresses of all of the SD-WAN Manager instances.

 HTTPS access for SD-WAN Manager